zcoder/u500vz-linux-howto/README.md

 mklabel msdos
 quit
 </pre>
-3. Make with fdisk partition scheme (Fist cylinder of first partition is 2):
+3. Make with fdisk the partition scheme.
+For the first partition you need to choose cylinder number 2 for the start, since the first cylinder is needed for the MBR and bootloader.
 <pre>
 # fdisk -H 224 -S 56 /dev/sda
 # fdisk -l /dev/sda
+...
+TBD ...
 # dd if=/dev/sda of=/dev/sdb count=1
 </pre>
 4. Create software raid: